 Challenges Associated with Medical Billing in Practice Management

-- Security and privacy of web-based or cloud-based practice management is a concern with software hosted on another company’s server.
+- Security and privacy of web-based or cloud-based practice management software is a concern when hosted on another company’s server.
 Since this software is available from anywhere with a web connection, it’s also vulnerable to attacks by cybercriminals.
 Consider the financial and reputational risks related to use of third parties for core services.
 If security is a priority, check out ImagineMedFMTM VPN, encryption, and user authentication.

 - Billing and collections, charge capture and coding was rated as one of the top risk areas for healthcare organizations in 2019.
 While outsourcing medical billing is a common method for offloading organizational tasks, lack of visibility into controls of third-party systems can result in lost revenue and lower claim resolve rates.
 Furthermore, outsourcing occasionally requires careful supervision to ensure business and patient experience standards are upheld.

-- Staff turnover and retaining affects provider workloads, patient outcomes and costs when managed using manual billing systems.
-Some doctors will choose employment with a healthcare system in lieu of the clerical responsibilities associated with running their own practice.
-For those who remain independent, owners are faced with the challenge of providing the necessary training and resources their staff needs to manage their day to day.
+- Staff turnover and retaining talent affects provider workloads, patient outcomes and costs when managed using manual billing systems.
+Some doctors will choose employment with a healthcare system as a way to avoid the clerical responsibilities associated with running their own practice.
+For practice owners who remain independent, they are faced with the challenge of providing the necessary training and resources their staff needs to manage their day to day.

 Benefits of Automated Practice Management Systems

 Products like ImagineBillingTM built for high-volume, complex medical billing can be configured to your current practice management software workflow while automating it in the following ways:

 - Real-time validation of demographic information, insurance eligibility checking, and pre-authorization makes quick work of top sources of claim denials.

 - Claim generation, scrubbing and submission automatically looks for issues in your claims before they are sent to your clearinghouse or payer.